-The troop increase has already begun.
-Ninety advance troops from the 82nd Airborne Division arrived in Baghdad on Wednesday.
-During his speech President Bush also openly rejected calls from Democrats on Capitol Hill to begin withdrawing troops.
+AMY GOODMAN: The troop increase has already begun.
+Ninety advance troops from the 82nd Airborne Division arrived in Baghdad Wednesday.
+During his speech, President Bush openly rejected calls from Democrats on Capitol Hill to begin withdrawing troops.

 Recent Shows More